First Stop - Washington County on the way to Downeast Maine Coast

-Last week Bill and I went for a ride to the coast.
+Last week I went for a ride to the coast.
 We headed out to true "Downeast" Maine - Washington County and Machias in particular.
 After a 2 ½ hour drive through the country side with its quaint farms, we knew we were getting close when the road started through the Maine Blueberry Barrens.
-Acres and acres of open blueberry fields, dotted with bee hives, and just blossoming blueberry plants finally gave way to the coast.
+Acres and acres of open blueberry fields, dotted with bee hives, and just blossoming blueberry plants before the road will finally give way to the coast makes me realize the enormity of the Maine blueberry harvest.

 It's time for Maine LOBSTER!

-Our destination was Machias, and in particular, The Bluebird Ranch, a little family restaurant with the best lobster rolls this side of heaven.
-We visit that restaurant twice a year once in May/June for lobster rolls and then we make another trip in early August in the height of blueberry season for their famous fresh blueberry pie!
-After stuffing ourselves with lobster rolls (Bill had 2 .....yikes!), we went exploring along the coast.
+Our destination was Machias, for the best lobster rolls this side of heaven.
+We visit the coast twice a year once in May/June for lobster rolls and then we make another trip in early August in the height of blueberry season hoping to score some fresh blueberry pie!
+After stuffing ourselves with lobster rolls, we went exploring along the coast.
 We like to take the "off the beaten path" approach and take obscure little roads that take you into hidden coves and right down to the sea.
 This time we ended up on a wonderful little peninsula called Ripley Point.

 It was so picturesque and very, very Maine coast.
 At the very end of the road was a little enclave of weathered shingled Victorian cottages with the most incredible views of the Atlantic and coastal islands.